wwaites/coupled-epidemics/README.md

 ### Example - second wave

-This is a very simple example of a stratified SEIR model.
+This is a very simple example of a stratified SEIR model with interventions changing the contact rate in such a way as to produce a [two-wave epidemic].
 There are two age strata.
 The first makes up 40% of the population, and the second, 60%.
 The contact matrix is asymmetric,

 $$
 c = \left[